GEOLYTIX/xyz/eleventy/develop/api/api.md

 The request will terminate without a valid user in a PRIVATE process environment and return the login view.

+### Proxy requests

+Proxy requests are short circuited as they only need authentication for PRIVATE process environments and the environment keys themselves for parameter substitution in the proxied request.

 ### Workspace

 The workspace will be retrieved after successfull authentication to account for user roles.